Property (T) for Banach algebras: Introduction

 Given a locally compact group $G$, we consider Banach algebras constructed from actions on a family of Banach spaces $\mathcal{E}$ referred to as pseudofunction algebras $F_{\mathcal{E}}(G)$.
 We shall consider both the pseudofunction algebra $F_{\mathcal{E}}(G)$ and its symmetrized version $F^*_{\mathcal{E}}(G)$.
 See paragraph \ref{prili:SymPseudo} in the preliminaries for a definition.
 We are particularly interested in the symmetrized pseudofunction algebra associated with the class of representations on $L^p$-spaces, $F^*_{L^p}(G)$, as well as the symmetrized version of the $p$-pseudofunction algebra, $F^*_{\lambda_p}(G)$.
 Pseudofunction algebras were first studied by Herz already in the 1970's \cite{Herz1971p-spacesApplicationConvolution}, and they have subsequently been studied intensely in the context of harmonic analysis.
-Later they appeared in the work of Phillips, who provided an operator algebraic ground for studying these Banach algebras (see e.g. \cite{Phillips2013SimplicityCuntz}, \cite{Phillips2017ClassificationAF}, and \cite{BlecherPhillips2019ApproximateIdentI}.)
+Later they appeared in the work of Phillips, who provided an operator algebraic ground for studying these Banach algebras (see, e.g., \cite{Phillips2013SimplicityCuntz}, \cite{Phillips2017ClassificationAF}, and \cite{BlecherPhillips2019ApproximateIdentI}.)
 The symmetrized version of the $p$-pseudofunction algebra was first considered by Kasparov and Yu in \cite{KasparovYu_inprep}, and were studied in \cite{LiaoYu2017K} in the context of the Baum-Connes conjecture, in \cite{SameiWiersma2020Quasi-Hermitian} in the context of quasi-Hermitian groups as well as in \cite{SameiWiersma2018Exotic} in the context of exotic group $C^*$-algebras.

-The main results of this article concern characterization of our Banach algebraic property $\mathrm{(T_{\mathcal E})}$ for symmetrized pseudofunction algebras in terms of Bader \textit{et al}'s property $\mathrm{(T_{\mathcal E})}$, for a general class of Banach spaces $\mathcal{E}$ and, in particular, for the class $L^p$ consisting of $L^p$-spaces on $\sigma$-finite measure spaces.
+The main results of this article characterizes our Banach algebraic property $\mathrm{(T_{\mathcal E})}$ for symmetrized pseudofunction algebras in terms of Bader \textit{et al}'s property $\mathrm{(T_{\mathcal E})}$, for a general class of Banach spaces $\mathcal{E}$ and, in particular, for the class $L^p$ consisting of $L^p$-spaces on $\sigma$-finite measure spaces.
 We state the results here for the symmetrized pseudofunction algebras, but they hold for the non-symmetrized versions, as well.

 \begin{introtheorem} (Theorem \ref{thm:(T_E)_for_G_iff_for_FstarE(G)} and \ref{thm:(T_E)_for_G_iff_for_FstarE(G)weak}) Let $G$ be a locally compact group and let $\mathcal{E}$ be a class of Banach spaces.
 The following are equivalent: \begin{enumerate}[(i)] \item $G$ has (weak) property $(\mathrm{T}_{\mathcal{E}})$, \item $F^*_{\mathcal{E}}(G)$ has (weak) property $(\mathrm{T}_{\mathcal{E}})$. \end{enumerate} \end{introtheorem}